See also: Adaptive Cards

 The QnA Ability is a simple question and answer ability.
 It lets your bot fetch an answer linked to a question which best matches a user's input.

 This article will teach you how to successfully add a QnA Ability to your LiveTiles Bot.
-Click here to watch a video of the full process, from Knowledge base setup, to using the published bot.

 How does it work?
 (Technical details.)